genkamita-gmo/nlp-forex-predict/README.md

 ### Bloomberg + Reuters news datased

-* 450,341 news from Bloomberg and 109,110 news from Reuters, according to README.
+* 450,341 news from Bloomberg and 109,110 news from Reuters, according to README, however I count 448395 Bloomberg files.
-* However, I count 448395 Bloomberg files.
+* Total size of news is 2.3 GB for Bloomberg and 555 MB for Reuters.

 ### To Do
 #### Reuters-Urgent